About La Galerie Paris 1839

 With its French background, the gallery has brought more than photography from Europe across the continents: Nicolas Lefeuvre’s contemporary expression of landscapes with ink, contemporary street icon Okuda San Miguel’s geometric acrylic patterns, and the fine art master Pablo Picasso’s etching prints.

-For years, Marie-Florence Gros and Cyril Delettre have shared the same passion for art, especially photography.
-They also have been working together combining successfully their skills and creative minds to build several artistic projects including text and photography exhibitions as well as short movies.
-Coming to Hong Kong, the 2 founders have been totally seduced by the energy that drives the city.
+For years, Marie-Florence Gros and Cyril Delettre have shared the same passion for photography.
+They also worked together, successfully combining their skills and creative minds to build several artistic projects, including text and photography exhibitions as well as short films.
+Coming to Hong Kong, the 2 founders have been totally captivated by the energy that drives the city.
 They then decided to share with the public their passion and expertise opening La Galerie, right in the heart of the Asian art scene: La Galerie, Paris, 1839.

 Why Paris,1839 ?

-Photography has had a real development as an art media in the entire world for the last decades.
-The idea of photographs as a cultural media was born in 1839, when the French government bought the patent of Daguerre to« offer it to the world ».
-However, it took one century for photography to be recognised as art pieces.
-MET – The Metropolitan Museum of Art established its first independent curatorial department of photography in 1992.
-Nowadays, photographs are displayed in all museums around the world and auctions exploded in the last 15 years.
+Photography has experienced real development as an artistic medium around the world in recent decades.
+The idea of photographs as a cultural medium was born in 1839, when the French government purchased Daguerre’s patent to « offer it to the world ».
+However, it would take one century for photography to be recognised as an art form.
+MoMA (USA) – The Museum of Modern Art established its first photography department in 1940.
+Today, photographs are exhibited in museums around the world and auction sales have exploded over the past 25 years.

-The gallery aims to be one of the first art spaces that focuses on high standard art photography and prints in Hong Kong.
+The gallery is one of the first art spaces to focus on fine art photography in Hong Kong.